Skip to Content

 FDA Regulation and Ensuring Product Quality

 Horse joint supplements are not regulated by the FDA, meaning manufacturers are not required to prove the safety or efficacy of their products before marketing them.
-This lack of regulation places the responsibility on horse owners to make informed choices when selecting supplements.
+This lack of regulation makes horse owners responsible for making informed choices when selecting supplements.

 To ensure they are choosing high-quality products, horse owners can take several proactive steps:

 • Look for Third-Party Certifications: Some manufacturers submit their products to independent third-party testing organizations.
-These certifications can offer additional assurance that the supplement meets certain quality standards and contains the ingredients listed on the label.
+These certifications can offer assurance that the supplement meets certain quality standards and contains the ingredients listed on the label.
+The National Animal Supplement Council (NASC) is one such organization that provides quality assurance for animal supplements.

-• Consult with a Veterinarian: A veterinarian can provide guidance on selecting reputable brands and recommend products based on your horse’s specific needs.
+• Consult with a Veterinarian: A veterinarian can guide selecting reputable brands and recommend products based on your horse’s specific needs.
 They can also help monitor the horse’s response to the supplement and make adjustments as necessary.

-By following these guidelines, horse owners can better navigate the unregulated supplement market and choose products that are more likely to be safe and effective for their horses.
-(Florida Veterinary Medical Association).
+By following these guidelines, horse owners can better navigate the unregulated supplement market and choose products more likely to be safe and effective for their horses.

 Below is a helpful YouTube video discussing when to start horses on joint supplements.